shina07/cs374_HCI/DP7/report.md

 #### Place

-**Health club at KAIST** (Anywhere users prefer is OK)
+**Fitness center at KAIST** (Anywhere users prefer is OK)

-The reason why the place of experiment is a health club is that we can focus the user’s actual usage for our application in real environment without any interference by unfriendly situation.
+The reason why the place of experiment is a fitness center is that we can focus the user’s actual usage for our application in real environment without any interference by unfriendly situation.

 #### Expected time for each participants